CompRhys/roost/README.md

 ## Disclaimer

 This is research code shared without support or any guarantee on its quality.
-However, please do submit issues and pull requests or raise an issue and I will try my best to solve it.
+However, please do raise an issue or submit a pull request if you spot something wrong or that could be improved and I will try my best to solve it.